openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 * `ov::Shape` - Represents static (fully defined) shapes.

-* `ov::PartialShape` - Represents dynamic shapes.
-That means that the rank or some of dimensions are dynamic (dimension defines an interval or undefined). `ov::PartialShape` can be converted to `ov::Shape`, using the `get_shape()` method if all dimensions are static.
+* The `ov::PartialShape` - Represents dynamic shapes.
+That means that the rank or some of dimensions are dynamic (dimension defines an interval or undefined).
+The `ov::PartialShape` can be converted to the `ov::Shape`, using the `get_shape()` method if all dimensions are static.
 Otherwise, the conversion throws an exception.

 @sphinxtabset